BLSHEE22/BLSHEE22.github.io/README.md

 > Summary
 > - An NFL player holds a **grudge** when competing against an ex-team.
 > - A grudge is considered a **primary grudge** when the ex-team is the player's original team.
->   - Players in these scenarios are considered to have 'extra motivation' and so are marked in <span style="color: red;">red</span>.
+>   - Players with primary grudges are considered to have 'extra motivation' and so are marked in <span style="color: red;">red</span>.
 ## Are any NFL players squaring off against their ex-team?
 [Week 1](#week-1)<br/>
 [Week 2](#week-2)<br/>